 Founder/Producer, Amanda Gellman

 The camp concept began as a research project to see what film camps offered since she felt that a future film industry in Windsor started with the youth of today.
 Amanda engaged Nicole Gellman and Aaron Fauteax to assist, and the following summer a pilot project began with 22 kids ages 9-12.
 The program as we know it today was launched thanks to Amanda’s early efforts with the community-at-large, including Libro Credit Union, Petretta Construction and MANAN Strategy Consultants / MANAN Media.

-Amanda Gellman is the CEO of MANAN.
+Amanda Gellman is the CEO of MANAN and a Partner in The Funding Envelope.
 She is also the Chair of the Windsor, Centre for Film, Digital Media & the Creative Arts and the future Media Arts Community Centre and Museum.
 With a background in the non-profit sector, business and art, Amanda works to create manan, or “new beginnings and opportunities” for diverse groups.
 Amanda is well versed in all facets of marketing and fund development – and a highly successful proposal writer, skilled trainer and experienced meeting facilitator.
 She is the former Vice-President Advancement for the University of Windsor and, of note, the first female VP at that institution.
 Amanda has also received many recognitions including: 40 under 40 in St. Louis, The Queen’s Golden Jubilee Medal, The McDonnell Douglas Feed America Award, Windsor’s Women of the Year 2001, The Queen’s Diamond Jubilee Medal, and the Crystal Lifetime Achievement Award from the Canada South Chapter of the Association of Fundraising Professionals.
 She is currently directing a feature documentary on Aging & HIV.